Intergenerational Learning

 Learning from Molly Melching and her successor, Elena Bonometti, we explore the experiences of the person leaving and the person taking over, giving you a double-sided perspective on transitions.

 Succession planning is essential for ensuring the sustainability of organisations, particularly those in the social entrepreneurial sector.
-Monica Culenand Collince Dundo, share their experiences and insights on navigating the complex process of leadership transitions.
+In this article we explore the experiences and insights shared by Monica Culen and Collince Dundo on navigating the complex process of leadership transitions.

 Explore